Plum Curculio, Conotrachelus nenuphar (Herbst) in Blueberry

 Monitoring: Shake branches over a sheet.
 Examine fruit for fresh injury, especially on borders adjacent to woodlands.

 Control: Two applications of a contact insecticide usually necessary (Milholland & Meyer 1984); first when adults begin to return to field; second timed to end of migration period, when max. temps. reach 32oC (90oF) (Milholland & Meyer 1984).
-Guthion and Imidan are very effective.
+Imidan is very effective.

 Additional Reading: